Spring-Roll-Sauerkraut-Squad/mergeme/README.md

 # airplane-tracker

-This project, undertaken as part of the Advanced Database research project at SRH Heidelberg University, focuses on airplane tracking and data analysis under the guidance of Professor Frank Hefter.
+This project, undertaken as part of the Advanced Database course project at SRH Heidelberg University, focuses on airplane tracking and data analysis under the guidance of Professor Frank Hefter.

 ## Database Setup